GLubomirov/SP_Hauler/README.md

 The following table shows how the Application handles all types of SharePoint fields and if there are any considerations before copying.

-Field Type						Considerations

-Single line of text				No considerations
+Single line of text:			No considerations

-Multiple lines of text			No considerations
+Multiple lines of text:			No considerations

-Choice (menu to choose from)	The field should be configured the same as Source on Destination
+Choice:							The field should be configured the same as Source on Destination

-Number (1, 1.0, 100)			No considerations
+Number:							No considerations

-Currency ($, ¥, €)				The field should be configured the same as Source on Destination
+Currency:						The field should be configured the same as Source on Destination

-Date and Time					No considerations
+Date and Time:					No considerations

-Lookup							No considerations if copying in the same Site Collection.
+Lookup:							No considerations if copying in the same Site Collection.
 Can be copied as Text in other scenarios

-Yes/No (check box)				No considerations
+Yes/No (check box):				No considerations

-Person or Group					No considerations if copying in the same Active Directory.
+Person or Group:				No considerations if copying in the same Active Directory.
 Can be copied if User Mapping is provided in other scenarios

-Hyperlink or Picture			No considerations
+Hyperlink or Picture:			No considerations

-Calculated						Will be automatically filled when dependent fields are copied.
+Calculated:						Will be automatically filled when dependent fields are copied.
 If these dependent fields are “Lookup” or “Metadata” fields reconfiguration of the Calculated field should be done.

-Task Outcome					The field should be configured the same as Source on Destination
+Task Outcome:					The field should be configured the same as Source on Destination

-External Data					Not supported
+External Data:					Not supported

-Managed Metadata				No considerations if copying in the same Farm/Tenant.
+Managed Metadata:				No considerations if copying in the same Farm/Tenant.
 Can be copied as Text in other scenarios

 ####CROSS DOMAIN COPY OF CONTENT AND USER FIELDS